Trip dates: May 25-27, 2019

-In my 2018 Year in Review post I mentioned that on my next trip to Cache La Poudre Wilderness I wrote that I wanted to explore the trail-less canyons.
+In my 2018 Year in Review post I mentioned that on my next trip to Cache La Poudre Wilderness that I wanted to explore the trail-less canyons for which the area is named.
 It looked like I could include around 5 miles in the bottom of the South Fork of the Cache La Poudre River which I was particularly excited about.

 From my couch I'd planned on (a) a lack of trails (b) 30 miles and over 8k' of elevation gain/loss.
 In my previous trip to Cache la Poudre Wilderness I'd learned that there was an enormous wildfire in the area.

 It turns out that the area I'd seen had only been minimally affected by the fire...It would start fairly mild but once I got to the southern end of the wilderness I would experience the roughest terrain I've ever been in.
-This trip was the first and only (hopefully last?) time I've had to spend an extra night I hadn't planned on because I was just too exhausted.
+This trip was the first and only (hopefully last?) time I've had to spend an extra, unplanned night because I was just too exhausted.

 I started near Stove Prairie Landing and worked towards Skin Gulch.
 I visited Hole in the Wall mine before heading directly uphill to Bear Mt.

 Above the mine, my route started in earnest.
 I certainly thought I was ready.

 Doesn't this look like fun?
 At this point I'm honestly thinking--yes.
 The trees aren't too close together and they are mostly still standing.
 The trees had been dead long enough that I could break branches off as went.
 For whatever reason, ever since I was about 5 years old, I've gotten a lot of pleasure out of barreling forests like this.